-Revenue from the sale of goods is recognized when the goods are delivered and titles have passed.
+Revenue from the sale of goods is recognized when the goods are delivered and the title has passed.

 b.
 Rendering of services

 Revenue from a contract to provide services is recognized by reference to the stage of completion of the contract.